-The Strategy Area includes land within Port Stephens (Fern Bay and Fullerton Cove) and City of Newcastle (North Stockton) Local Government Areas (LGAs) (Figure 1).
-The Strategy does not include the established Stockton neighbourhood, south of Corroba Oval or most parts of Fullerton Cove due to a range of known environmental constraints limiting development potential.
+The Strategy Area includes land within the Port Stephens (Fern Bay and Fullerton Cove) and City of Newcastle (North Stockton) local government areas (LGAs) (Figure 1).
+The Strategy does not include the established Stockton neighbourhood, south of Corroba Oval or most parts of the Fullerton Cove locality due to a range of known environmental constraints limiting development potential.

-Amendments to relevant Local Environmental Plans (LEPs), Development Control Plans (DCPs)

-and Local Infrastructure Plans will be required to implement the Strategy.
-Planning Proposals within the Strategy Area are to demonstrate consistency with the Planning Principles (Part C) and achieving the Strategy's Goals (Part B).
+Amendments to relevant Local Environmental Plans (LEPs), Development Control Plans (DCPs) and Local Infrastructure Plans will be required to implement the Strategy.
+Planning proposals within the Strategy Area are to demonstrate consistency with the planning principles (Part C) and achieving the goals of the Strategy (Part B).